Free Shipping

 Origins

-Produced by yeast during fermentation.
-Amount depends on juice composition, yeast strain and fermentation conditions.
-Wild yeasts produce high levels.
+Ethyl acetate is roduced by yeast during fermentation.
+The amount of ethyl acetate formed depends on juice composition, yeast strain and fermentation conditions.
+Some wild yeasts produce very high levels of ethyl acetate.

 Importance

-Present in all ciders, and the ester found in greatest amounts.
-Imparts a solvent-like note to cider which at low levels contributes to flavour balance.
-Excessive levels, in combination with the presence of acetic acid, contribute to ‘volatile acidity’.
+Ethyl acetate is present in all ciders, and the ester found in greatest amounts in cider.
+It imparts a solvent-like note to cider which at low levels contributes to flavour balance.
+Excessive levels of acetic acid, in combination with the presence of acetic acid, contribute to ‘volatile acidity’.

 CAS registry number